MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 3. Plan and recruit your workforce

-    Parallel branches connect to the following end-to-end processes shown on the right side: *Forecast to plan*, *plan to produce*, and *project to profit*.
+    Parallel branches connect to the following end-to-end processes: *Forecast to plan*, *plan to produce*, and *project to profit*.

 4. Onboard and manage the employee lifecycle

-    A parallel branch connects to Acquire to dispose end-to-end process shown on the right.
+    A parallel branch connects to the *acquire to dispose* end-to-end process.

     1. Manage employee performance and growth

-        Parallel branches connect to the following end-to-end processes shown on the right: *Case to resolution*, *order to cash*, *plan to produce*, and *project to profit*.
+        Parallel branches connect to the following end-to-end processes: *Case to resolution*, *order to cash*, *plan to produce*, and *project to profit*.

     2. Manage occupational health and safety

-        Parallel branches connect to d.
-Manage employee benefits and compensation and the following end-to-end processes shown on the right: *Hire to retire*, *plan to produce*, *product and service lifecycle management*, and *record to report*.
+        Parallel branches connect to d. *Manage employee benefits and compensation*, and to the following end-to-end processes: *Hire to retire*, *plan to produce*, *concept to market*, and *record to report*.

     3. Administer employee and manager requests

-        A parallel branch connects to the *case to resolution* end-to-end process shown on the right.
+        A parallel branch connects to the *case to resolution* end-to-end process.

     4. Manage employee benefits and compensation